direvus/xkcd936/README.md

 ## Installation

-Install the web.py Python package, and deploy onto a webserver however you like.
+`pip install Flask`, and then run the app locally with `FLASK_APP=code.py flask run`, or deploy onto a webserver however you like.

 The page uses [Bootstrap](http://getbootstrap.com/) for its UI, but you don't need to install anything, it links to the Bootstrap CDN.